Cairo Spiny Mouse: Profile and Information

 Share with your friends 🥹!

-The Cairo spiny mouse (Acomys cahirinus), also called the Egyptian spiny mouse, common spiny mouse, or Arabian spiny mouse, is a well-known nocturnal species of a rodent under the family Muridae.
+The Cairo spiny mouse (Acomys cahirinus), the Egyptian spiny mouse, common spiny mouse, or Arabian spiny mouse, is a well-known nocturnal rodent species under the family Muridae.

-It is native to Africa north of the Sahara, where hot deserts and rocky areas are its natural habitats.
-The Cairo spiny mouse is a social animal, and it lives in small groups.
+It is native to Africa north of the Sahara, where its natural habitats are hot deserts and rocky areas.

-The Acanthocephalan intestinal parasite called Moniliformis acomysi, is believed to be hosted by the Cairo spiny mouse.
+The Acanthocephalan intestinal parasite Moniliformis acomysi is believed to be hosted by the Cairo spiny mouse.

 Due to its population size and wide distribution, it is listed as Least Concern on the IUCN Red List of Threatened Species.